Dementia Care

 Explore our courses

-Bachelor of Dementia Care
+Diploma of Dementia Care

-Flexible assessments
+Flexible Assessments

-NO exams: assessments include discussion board activities, quizzes, oral presentations and written assignments.
+No exams: assessments include discussion board activities, quizzes, oral presentations and written assignments.

 Find out more about what you'll study, entry requirements, fees and scholarships - and to apply.